galaxyproject/training-material/events/2024-07-22-freiburg-july.md

 ## Learning Objectives:

-- To get introduced to Galaxy as data analysis platform and the GTN training material
+- To get introduced to Galaxy as a data analysis platform and the GTN training material
-- To learn how to use use tools and databases in Galaxy
+- To learn how to use tools and databases in Galaxy
 - To be able to run different tools and workflows

 ## Schedule

-Please see the Program tab
+Please see the Program tab.

 ## Registaion

 The number of places in this workshop is limited.
 The course takes place only in person (not online, not hybrid).
 There are no fees for the workshop but you need to care for your accommodation, travel costs and catering by yourself.

-This comprehensive workshop will not only increase your proficiency in using Galaxy but also enhance your ability to conduct sophisticated analyses in various fields of biological research.
+This comprehensive workshop will increase your proficiency in using Galaxy and enhance your ability to conduct sophisticated analyses in various fields of biological research.
 Connect with experts and peers, gain practical skills, and take your research capabilities to the next level.